-Girls who wear closed toe shoes (loafers or tennis shoes) must wear socks.
 Girls may also wear dress shoes or sandals as long as they have a back strap.
 The back strap must be worn around the back of the heel at all times.
 If the shoes have laces they must be tied.
 No slippers or beachwear permitted.

 - 1. Girls dress should be modest at all times.
 Girl's outfits must not be tight fitting.
 Students wearing inappropriate clothing will be sent to the office where they will wait for their parents to bring them an appropriate school uniform. - 2.
-Haircuts that are identified with as extreme, faddish and unconventional will not be permitted.
+Haircuts that are identified with as extreme and unconventional will not be permitted.
 The color of the hair must be that which appears natural.
 No extreme tinting or coloring will be allowed. - 3.
 Earrings are permissible for girls only.
 All other body piercing is not permitted. - 4.
 T-shirts worn under the polo or Aloha shirts must be either white or gray.
 A non-CLA white or gray long-sleeved undershirt must be solid with no writing down the arms. - 5.
 The length of the school uniform pants, shorts or skirts may not be altered.

-6th - 12th Grade Boys
+9th - 12th Grade Boys